-I am deeply grateful for the opportunity to represent our community.
-Please review the guide and should you have any housing questions do contact us.
-We will either provide direct support or will redirect you to additional resources.
+Once again, I am deeply grateful for the opportunity to represent you, Toronto-St. Paul's at Queen's Park.
+Please review this year's guide and should you have any housing questions do contact my office.
+We will either provide you direct support or will redirect you to additional resources.
 You can reach us at JAndrew-CO@ndp.on.ca or by phone at 416-656-0943.